alchemyplatform/aa-sdk/site/packages/aa-ethers/provider-adapter/connectToAccount.md

 ### `AccountSigner<TAccount extends ISmartContractAccount>`

-A new instance of a connected `AccountSigner`for any implementation class of `ISmartContractAccount`.
+A new instance of a connected `AccountSigner`for any implementation class of `ISmartContractAccount`

 ## Parameters

-### `fn: (rpcClient: PublicErc4337Client) => TAccount extends ISmartContractAccount` -- a function that takes in the provider's rpcClient and returns an AccountSigner
+### `fn: (rpcClient: PublicErc4337Client) => TAccount extends ISmartContractAccount`

+A function that takes in the provider's rpcClient and returns an AccountSigner